-\item We do not model the ejecta-dominated phase of the SNR evolution.
-Instead, we assume that the ejecta mass can always be neglected in comparison to the encountered ISM mass and insert only thermal energy and no ejecta mass.
-Thus, the SNR evolution starts immediately in the Sedov-Taylor phase instead of the ejecta-dominated phase.
-Furthermore, the pressure support of the ejecta is not modeled in this stage.
+\item We did not model the ejecta-dominated phase of the SNR evolution.
+Instead, we assumed that the ejecta mass can always be neglected in comparison to the encountered ISM mass and we inserted only thermal energy and no ejecta mass.
+Thus, the SNR evolution started immediately in the Sedov-Taylor phase instead of the ejecta-dominated phase.
+Furthermore, the pressure support of the ejecta was not modeled in this stage.
 The maximum amount of dust that would be encountered during the ejecta-dominated phase is 2--6\% of the encountered mass after \unit[10]{kyr} in our low ISM density simulations, depending on the considered ejecta mass (\unit[5--15]{M$_\odot$}).
-For our high and intermediate ISM density simulations, this fraction is $\sim$0.5--2.5\% and thus not significant.
-At low densities, the ejecta mass would be significant only if the ejecta-dominated phase would be skipped entirely.
-Instead, we replace it by an immediate Sedov-Taylor phase, which has a similar evolution to the late ejecta-dominated phase.
+For our high- and intermediate-density ISM simulations, this fraction is $\sim$0.5--2.5\% and thus not significant.
+At low densities, the ejecta mass would be significant only if the ejecta-dominated phase were skipped entirely.
+Instead, we replaced it by an immediate Sedov-Taylor phase, which has a similar evolution to the late ejecta-dominated phase.
 Thus, only a fraction of the 2--6\% of the total dust mass is uncertain due to the missing ejecta mass and the dust destruction in our study can be expected to be only slightly underestimated in our low ISM density cases.
-However, since we start all of our simulations with an immediate Sedov-Taylor phase, concluded trends would not change qualitatively by considering ejecta mass.
+However, since we started all of our simulations with an immediate Sedov-Taylor phase, concluded trends would not change qualitatively by considering ejecta mass.

-\item Because we do not include ejecta mass, we do not aim to resemble any specific SNR or SN type.
-Instead, we model SN type IIP and IIL in general by using a thermal energy of \unit[$10^{51}$]{erg} and having no pre-SN mass loss.
-Hence, our model only applies to this more general approach and no observed SN.
+\item Because we did not include ejecta mass, we did not aim to resemble any specific SNR or SN type.
+Instead, we modeled SN type IIP and IIL in general by using a thermal energy of \unit[$10^{51}$]{erg} and having no pre-SN mass loss.
+Hence, our model only applies to this general approach and no observed SN.

-\item Chemistry is not fully traced.
+\item Chemistry was not fully traced.
 With an assumed collisional ionization equilibrium and an electron-ion equilibration, cooling times, dust charges, and dust transport could be influenced.
 Non-equilibrium ionization could for example decrease the temperatures at the shock front \citep{Slavin2015}, resulting in less efficient thermal sputtering.
 However, tracing ionization states in detail, and ion and electron temperatures separately, is beyond the scope of this study.